f5devcentral/f5-professional-services/examples/ansible-playbooks/rseries_host_build/readme.md

   SNMP Traps
   SNMP Target

-  Modify json files with your sites information and run the playbook
+  Modify json files with your site information and run the playbook